50SACINMYSOCIDGAF/TTSNOTES/README.md

    ```
    Replace the hyphen with your OpenAI API key, keeping it within the quotes.

- **FOR ANY SUBJECTS THAT ARENT COMPUTER SCIENCE/CYBERSECURITY YOU WILL NEED TO UPDATE THE PROMPT IN SUMMARIZE.PHP TO YOUR SUBJECT TO GET A REPLY.
-IT IS `role => user, content` IN THE API REQUEST.**

 6. Start your local web server:
    - For XAMPP: Start Apache from the XAMPP Control Panel